Knowledge-Graph-Hub/kg-chat/README.md

   > **:warning:** Better results if the `llama 3.1 405b` model is used.
 Needs GPU.
   - No API key required.
   - Download the application from [here](https://ollama.com/download).
-  - Get the model by running:
+  - Get any model of your choice.
+Here's an example:
     ```shell
         ollama run llama3.1:405b
     ```